Infectious Diseases

 Residency at a Glance

-This residency program is for 2 years.
-Program length of training does not exceed the Royal College or College of Family Physicians of Canada standard.
+This residency program is for two years.
+Program length of training does not exceed the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada standards.

 Learn More